-Ambient temperature : -10 to +40°C Ambient humidity: Maximum 85% Altitude: Maximum 1,000 m Atmosphere: No corrosive or volatile gases, no steam Dust-free and well-ventilated area.
-Installation location: Indoor type: Indoors (area with minimal dust, no contact with water) Outdoor type: Indoors or outdoors (area with little contact with rain water) Waterproof type: Protection class IP65 (dust-tight water-jet resistant type) The product is resistant to water jet from a jet nozzle from any directions.
-The product is not allowed to use under water or high water pressure.
-Maximum 1G vibration
+Ambient temperature: -10 to +40°C

+Ambient humidity: Maximum 85%

+Altitude: Maximum 1,000 m

+Atmosphere: No corrosive or volatile gases, no steam

+Dust-free, well-ventilated area.

+Installation location: Indoor type: Indoors (area with minimal dust, no contact with water)

+Outdoor type: Indoors or outdoors (area with little contact with rain water)

+Vibration: Maximum 1G

 - Mounting in conditions other than the above requires adherence to optional specifications.
-Please consult with us.

-Drives built to specifications, such as explosion proofing, can be used in the specified mounting environments.
-However, concerning the connector to the machine used, implement measures based on the mounting environment.

-- Mount in a location that enables easy operation, such as inspection and maintenance.

-- Mount on a sufficiently rigid base.
+Please consult with us. - Drives built to specifications, such as explosion proofing, can be used in the specified mounting environments.
+However, concerning the connector to the machine used, implement measures based on the mounting environment. - Mount in a location that enables easy operation, such as inspection and maintenance. - Mount on a sufficiently rigid base.